LBIK10135U Genome and Cell Biology

 Apply knowledge on the structure of molecular mechanisms of cells to further analyze problems within genome and cell biology.
 This level allows for an easy start of masters and PhD projects with cell biology content.

 Molecular Biology of the Cell by Alberts et al.

 Selected articles.
 Further information will be available on Absalon.

-Article work: Groups of students prepare presentations on larger articles recently published in a high impact scientific journal.
-The articles have been selected by the teachers to complete the cell biology area.
+Article work: Groups of students read and discuss larger articles together with individual teachers.
+The articles are recently published in a high impact scientific journal, and have been selected by the teachers to cover the cell biology area.

 - 7,5 ECTS

 - Type of assessment

 - Oral examination, 20 min. (no preparation)Oral examination in curriculum aiming at testing the students general and detailed understanding.